KushalJoseph/CSE597_Project/README.md

 This is the repository for my final project for course CSE 597: Vision and Language.

-The code is not mine, and completely belongs to authors of GitHub Link https://github.com/chunmeifeng/SPRC, and the paper "Yang Bai, Xinxing Xu, Yong Liu, Salman Khan, Fahad Khan, Wangmeng Zuo, Rick Siow Mong Goh, Chun-Mei Feng. \textit{Sentence Level Prompts benefit Composed Image Retrieval".
+**The code is NOT mine**, and completely belongs to **authors of GitHub Link** https://github.com/chunmeifeng/SPRC, and the paper "Yang Bai, Xinxing Xu, Yong Liu, Salman Khan, Fahad Khan, Wangmeng Zuo, Rick Siow Mong Goh, Chun-Mei Feng.
+Sentence Level Prompts benefit Composed Image Retrieval".

 To run this code: